MarlinFirmware/Marlin/Documentation/LCDLanguageFont.md

   * h.)
 If you want to integrate an entirely new variant of a Hitachi based display.
       Add it in 'Configuration.h'.
 Define mapper tables in 'utf_mapper.h'.
 Maybe you need a new mapper function.

   The length of the strings is limited.
-'17 chars' a was crude rule of thumb.
+'17 chars' was crude rule of thumb.
 Obviously 17 is to long for the 16x2 displays.
 A more exact rule would be max_strlen = Displaywidth - 2 - strlen(value to display behind).
 This is a bit complicated.
 So try and count is my rule of thumb.

   On the 16x2 displays the strings are cut at the end to fit on the display.
 So it's a good idea to make them differ early. ('Somverylongoptionname x' -> 'x Somverylongoptionname')